-The sink and the bed scarf are signed by the artists.
+The bed scarf is signed by the artist.
 Take a look at the lampshade.
 Get close to the dancer etched in tiles in the shower.
 The hair dryer bag was designed by an artist.
 The sink.
 Open the closet, see a tree, a gift designed to help you calm down at the end of a busy day.
 All signed.

 On the chair a ukulele begs to be played, and on the table colored pencils and butcher block paper or a journal wait for you to create.
 There are records in case you didn’t pick any during check-in, and an array of locally produced snacks and drinks.

 Can you see why I love this place?

 Maybe you’re staying in one of the Canvas Rooms.
 These are pure strokes of brilliance.
 The Marcus’ picked five artists, gave them each a room, and let them do what they do best.
 Spending a night in one of those rooms is literally sleeping in a work of art.

 Unless you’re in the Leopard Room.
 I met the artist, Lon Michels, and mentioned that when I saw the photos I thought it would be impossible to sleep in that cacophony.